Professor Norm Matloff

 By the way, it is important to distinguish between statistical significance and practical significance.
 In large studies such as these, even small, unimportant effects can be statistically significant.
-That 140 figure Espenshade found was statistically significant but actually not very large.
+That 140 figure Espenshade found was statistically significant but is actually not very large.
 If it is, say, 70 points for each of the Math and Verbal sections, this is a mild effect when viewed in the context of SAT variation, as seen in the next section.

 Critics of AA view admissions as some kind of contest, akin to, say, the javelin throw.
-Whoever throws the javelin the furthers "deserves" admission to Harvard etc. I disagree on philosophical grounds, but statistically even those who support the notion need to be aware of the weaknesses of these tests, and in fact weakness of the numbers.
+Whoever throws the javelin the furthest "deserves" admission to Harvard etc. I disagree on philosophical grounds, but statistically even those who support the notion need to be aware of the weaknesses of these tests, and in fact weakness of the numbers.

 On the surface, the SAT has the virtue of being an objective measure (in contrast to the Personal Rating).
 Yet it is quite clear that the SAT playing field is far from level.

 In addition, though no one is saying the SAT is worthless, its relevance to the admissions process is not entirely clear.
 The GRE tests, used like the SAT but for admission to grad school, have been shown to have little or no correlation with career success.